MOTOCROSS: AS IT IS, WAS AND EVERMORE SHALL BE

 Those are World War II surplus tank commander rubber goggles slung over Jody’s arm.

 Chest protectors: We weren’t big on protection in the early ‘70s.
 This was a man’s sport (at least in Europe men were doing it) and we, American teenagers, weren’t going to pansy-out.
 The dynamics of crash protection was limited to wearing a helmet, after that all we worried about was roost.
 It stung.
 The manly among us ignored roost.
 Kent Howerton claimed that he didn’t wear a chest protector because if he did he would lose the incentive to pass the guy in front of him.
 Those of us who weren’t as macho, wore a Hallman GP chest protector.
 It isn’t even a distant relative of a modern chest protector—it offered almost no protection.
 It, like quilted knees, consisted largely of a soft felt pad you strapped across your chest.
-The felt pad was spiffed up with a two-tone nylon cover.
+The felt pad was spiffed up with a two-tone blue-and-yellow nylon cover.

 The Hallman GP chest protector reached its apex at the Superbowl of Motocross when a vitamin company got a handful of stars to wear GP protectors emblazoned with the words “Whoop-De-Chews.”
 Although it didn’t sell any vitamins, it did sell a lot of Hallman GP chest protectors.
 We immediately took to removing “Whoop-De-Chews” and putting our own names on the front.
 It was the first all-out self-promotion in motocross history.